Information for Parents and Guardians

 There are a lot of misconceptions surrounding Level 3 qualifications and university entry requirements.
 At our institution, providing the Level 3 qualification e.g. BTEC is equivalent to three A Levels, students applying with these qualifications will be considered completely equal in the eyes of our admissions team.

 Join us at an Open Day

-We encourage parents and guardians to also attend an Open Day.
+We encourage parents and guardians to also attend an Open Day when they are able to.
+At the moment we are running Virtual Open Days; where students can receive all the same information as they would at an on-campus event, within the comfort of your own home.
 They can be a real benefit to alleviate some of the concerns you may have about university.

 At our Open Days, we have dedicated sessions for Personal Statements, Student Finance, Joint Honours and Employability.
 You can speak face-to-face with the university staff who deal with these specific areas to ask any and all questions you may have.

 To explore the opportunities available at the University of Northampton; you can register for one of our upcoming Open Days.